 The Lower Colorado River Authority is in receipt of your email dated June 16, 2023, outlining TCEQ's request for additional information and clarification of previously submitted information regarding the Coal Combustion Residuals registration application for the above referenced facility (dated January 24, 2022, revised October 28, 2022).
+The below information replaces the previously submitted response information (September 14, 2023).
 Our responses are outlined below, corresponding to the numbering in your letter.
 Furthermore, TCEQ has requested that LCRA prepare two stand-alone documents (Background Evaluation Report and the Statistical Analysis Plan) that consolidate information contained in the original registration application.
 These documents were not contemplated in the original application form prepared by TCEQ and are included as new attachments to the application.
 In addition, we have included a redline/strike out version of the application changes as well as replacement pages, where necessary.